Skip to main content

 • Local decoupling capacitors should be put as near as possible to the power or ground pins of the active device they are decoupling.
 And the pin on which the capacitor should be located can be determined by identifying the farthest power distribution plane from the active device.

 • Choose the largest nominal capacitance available.
-Nominal capacitance values are not critical as connection inductance.
+Nominal capacitance values are not as critical as connection inductance.

 • Orient the local decoupling capacitor so that the pin connected to the most distant plane is nearest to the active device’s pin connecting to that plane.